 Do you need a defamation lawyer?
 Contact Kelly Warner Law today.
 Even though we’re based in Arizona, we’re licensed in the Lone Star State and handle all manners of Texas defamation lawsuits.

 In the words of attorney Stephan E. Seeger, Nancy Grace may have finally “put [her] foot in [her] mouth” a little too far.
-And to sensationalize matters a tad more, a previously convicted member of The Kennedy Clan may be the one to nail Nancy Grace for defamation.
+And to sensationalize matters, a previously convicted member of The Kennedy Clan may be the one to nail Nancy Grace for defamation.

-On Halloween eve, 1975, 15-year-old Martha Moxley was murdered.
+On Halloween eve, 1975, someone killed 15-year-old Martha Moxley.
 The following morning, her body was found underneath a tree near her Greenwich, CT home.
 At first, law enforcement officials pegged Thomas Skakel as the prime suspect.
 Suspicion then turned to the Skakels’ live-in tutor who’d only recently come to Greenwich – but he was also eventually cleared.

 Despite multiple suspects, police never solved the case.
 Years passed.
 The case remained unsolved, and the Skakel adults shipped Michael off to The Elan School — a private, behavior modification, therapeutic boarding school in Maine.

 Fast forward a few decades.
-The case remained unsolved – but it did attract the interest of crime writers and murder mystery enthusiasts.
+The case remained unsolved – but it did attract the interest of crime writers.

 In 2000, Massachusetts authorities indicted the divorced 40-year-old father of one.
 Skakel lost and was sent to MacDougall-Walker Correctional Institution in Suffield, CT.